CityTropes/Arduino_basics/README.md

 11. IR_Receiver_Module (and remote control): program that checks if IR-signal is received.
 If so, sends the name of the corresponding button press to the Serial Monitor.
 Uses header file for key bindings.

 12. LCD_Display: program that prints "CityTropes counter: " on first line and a counter (per second) on the second line of a connected display.

+13. DC_Motor: setup includes adding a power supply module to provide extra power for motor, adding L293D-chip to control the motor (never connect motor to board!).
+Connecting the Arduino board to L293D-chip, chip to motor and power supply.
+Test code lets motor turn in different directions at different speeds.